 This module is designed for all health and social care professionals who support patients, and their families, at the end of life, including: doctors, nurses, social workers, physiotherapists, occupational therapists, health care managers, medical students, medical and pharmaceutical researchers, health care educators, chaplains, volunteers and hospice personnel.

 Palliative Care is a global issue.
 Caring for patients and their families at the end of life is increasingly recognised as a core skill for all health and social care professionals, including those associated with the organisation and delivery of services.
 The challenges in providing and accessing appropriate End of Life Care are well documented.
-The World Health Authority estimate that each year, 40 million people are in need of palliative care, and datafrom the Lancet Commission Report estimate that 45% of patients experienced significant health related suffering towards the end of their life.
+In 2020, the WHO estimated that 56.8 million people, including 25.7 million in the last year of life, are in need of palliative care, and data from the Lancet Commission Report estimate that 45% of patients experienced significant health related suffering towards the end of their life.
 Within the UK, the General Medical Council and the Royal College of Nursing have outlined the challenges, core skills and importance of considered, evidence based care at the end of life, which form the basis for the focus of this module.

 The aims of this course are:

 - to develop students' in-depth knowledge and understanding of effective, evidence based end of life care;

 - to develop students' ability to deal with complex issues relating to dying patients and their families;.